Turning your WordPress site multilingual with WPML and the Customizr theme

 How to translate the featured pages?

-Before you go ahead with this, ensure that the version of Customizr you use is 3.1.15+.
+Before you go ahead with this, ensure that you are using the latest version of the Customizr theme.
 If it is not so, upgrade it.

 Choose the pages that you want to add as Featured pages.
 Translate them following the section How to translate a post or a page.
 Create Featured pages using the current language pages.
 Visit the site and see the featured pages in current language.